rberenguel/obsidian-clau-plugin/README.md

 ## Why not use [OmniSearch](https://github.com/scambier/obsidian-omnisearch)?

 Tweaking your own plugin is kind of fun, also _sometimes_ I need plugins with the minimum amount of dependencies so I can confirm the code is safe.
 This is small enough I can check everything manually, and does _exactly_ what I want.

+## Semantic Search Setup

+To enable and use the semantic search functionality, you need to set up the GloVe word embeddings:

+1.  **Download GloVe Vectors:**

+    - Download the `glove.6B.zip` file from the [Stanford NLP website](https://nlp.stanford.edu/projects/glove/).
+    - Extract the `glove.6B.100d.txt` file (or your preferred dimension, `100d` works well on a Mac and iPads) from the zip.
+    - Place this file in a subfolder within your vault, for example, `your_vault/embeddings/glove.6B.100d.txt`.

+2.  **Prepare GloVe for Desktop (Splitting):**

+    - The plugin expects the GloVe file to be split into smaller parts for efficient loading on desktop (Obsidian doesn't "see" very large files for performance reasons).
+    - Use the `glove-tool.go` script (available in the plugin's GitHub repository) to split the file.
+Run it from your terminal:
+        ```bash
+        go run glove-tool.go split -input "your_vault/embeddings/glove.6B.100d.txt" -output-prefix "your_vault/embeddings/glove.6B.100d_part_"
+        ```
+    - This will create files like `glove.6B.100d_part_1.txt`, `glove.6B.100d_part_2.txt`, etc.
+    - In Clau settings, set "GloVe path format" to `embeddings/glove.6B.100d_part_{}.txt` and "Number of GloVe file parts" to the number of files generated.

+3.  (for mobile use) **Export Vault Vocabulary:**

+    - In Obsidian, go to Clau settings, navigate to the "Semantic Search" section, and click the "Export Now" button under "Export vault vocabulary".
+    - This will create a file named `embeddings/vault_vocab.txt` (or your configured path) containing all unique words from your notes.

+4.  (for mobile use) **Generate Pruned GloVe for Mobile (Optional but Recommended):**
+    - For better performance on mobile devices, it's recommended to create a smaller, pruned GloVe file containing only words relevant to your vault and their nearest neighbors.
+    - Use the `glove-tool.go` script again:
+        ```bash
+        go run glove-tool.go prune -glove-input "your_vault/embeddings/glove.6B.100d.txt" -vocab-input "your_vault/embeddings/vault_vocab.txt" -output "your_vault/embeddings/enhanced_pruned_vectors.txt"
+        ```
+    - In Clau settings, set "Pruned GloVe file path" to `embeddings/enhanced_pruned_vectors.txt`.

 ## Installation